StevenLwcz/StevenLwcz.github.io/_posts/2022-06-05-GDB-Watch-Window-Revisited.md

 ---
 layout: post
 author: StevenLwcz
+description: Enhancements to the watch TUI window for GDB using the Python API.
 ---

 In this post we will go back to the Watch Window created in [Part 3](https://stevenlwcz.github.io/2022/03/06/The-Gdb-Python-API-For-Tui-Windows-Part-3.html).
 I’ve added the features listed at the end of that post.
 Some of these features were also added to the Auto Window so we won’t talk about them here.